 And the irony behind it and the fireplace… you know, charred wood as a feature where fire burns brightly But seriously, isn’t this burner pretty awesome?

-And these stools speak for themselves.
-Cool, plain and simple.
+These stools speak for themselves.

 Designed by Steve Hamm and Don Wroth of Urban Now Design, in their words, they “Like to create cool stuff, plain and simple.”